maxcellent/lamma/README.md

 |         6 | 2016-09-01 | 2017-03-31 | 2017-03-31 |    _2017-04-04_|

 #### What do you get?
-1. in Period 1 and 2, Modified following convention is applied based on holiday calendar
+1. in Period 1 and 2, modified following convention is applied based on holiday calendar
 2. in Period 4, leap year is handled properly
 3. despite of 6m frequency.
 Last stub month (2017-03) is merged automatially to the last period.
 4. working days are considered when generating settlement date